It's time to dump Canada's unconstitutional anti-mask law

 Typical of the Harper government's sneaky contempt for Parliament, the legislation was snuck in as a private member's bill by an otherwise undistinguished Conservative MP from Alberta, allowing the government to avoid the scrutiny a government bill would have received.

 Blake Richards, the former real estate agent who was MP for Wild Rose at the time (and is now MP for Banff-Airdrie), was once being kicked out of the House of Commons for "excessive heckling."
-More recently, he put his signature on the execrable Buffalo Declaration, a nearly-6,000 word separatist screed of astonishing twaddle now largely forgotten as Alberta turns to begging Ottawa for handouts in the wake of the COVID-19 pandemic and the Russian-Saudi oil price war.
+More recently, he put his signature on the execrable Buffalo Declaration, a nearly-6,000-word separatist screed of astonishing twaddle now largely forgotten as Alberta turns to begging Ottawa for handouts in the wake of the COVID-19 pandemic and the Russian-Saudi oil price war.
 To give Richards his due, while others have shut up about this embarrassment, he continues to tweet about it.

 Richards boasted in House of Commons debate that his bill, with its low burden of proof and long prison terms, "would change the stakes dramatically" for protesters.
-He had the cheek to argue it was needed because police found it inconvenient to have to prove intent to commit a crime under Section 351 of the Code.
+He had the cheek to argue it was needed because police found it inconvenient to have to prove intent to commit a crime under Section 351 of the code.

 In other words, from start to finish the passage of this bill was a dismal performance by almost everyone involved.